History

 N.B.

-Mark Bixler passed away in November 2017 after working closely with me for nearly forty years.
+Mark Bixler passed away in November 2017 after working closely with my father for nearly forty years.
 He helped found Kistler Vineyards in 1978.
 Throughout his career, Mark held many essential roles, which he infused with his love for the world of fine wine and those in it.
 His keen mind and enthusiasm are greatly missed.